Monday, December 28, 2020

 A Widow

-a widow culls
+a Widow culls

-the lies of men,
+the wails of lovers,

 wanton as she goes,

-every accident or bed
+every incident of bed

 beleaguered.

-but ill to violent crowds
+and the ill to violent swarms

-beat on misunderstood ground,
+who beat on misunderstood ground.

-mawkish as they sink,
+how they clutch it as they sink,

-never turn to dust.
+never turned to dust.

-only those tethered to tombstones,
+and yet those tethered to tombstones,

 or ladderlike prayers,